Shad Thames: Name

+Horselydown

-The "Woodcut" map of London of c.1561 calls the general area "Horssey Down".
-The 1872 Ordnance Survey 1:2500 map calls it "St John Horselydown", meaning the parish of St John's Church in Horselydown, though this area extended somewhat further south and west than the modern-day Shad Thames.
-As it was originally a large field for grazing horses and cattle, it may be a corruption of 'Horse Down'.
+The "Woodcut" map of London from around 1561 calls the wider area "Horssey Down".
+The 1872 Ordnance Survey 1:2500 map labels it as "St John Horselydown", referring to the parish of St John's Church in Horselydown, although that parish covered a larger area than the present-day Shad Thames.
+The name may be a version of "Horse Down", reflecting its earlier use as pasture for horses and cattle.

 Industrial history

 In Victorian times, Shad Thames included the largest warehouse complex in London.
 Completed in 1873, the warehouses housed huge quantities of tea, coffee, spices and other commodities, which were unloaded and loaded onto river boats.
 For this reason, the area became known as the 'larder of London'.
 An 1878 book says:

 Shad Thames, and, indeed, the whole river-side, contain extensive granaries and storehouses for the supply of the metropolis.
 Indeed, from Morgan's Lane—a turning about the middle of Tooley Street, on the north side, to St. Saviour's (once called Savory) Dock, the whole line of street—called in one part Pickle Herring Street, and in another Shad Thames—exhibits an uninterrupted series of wharves, warehouses, mills, and factories, on both sides of the narrow and crowded roadway.

-During the 20th century the area went into decline as congestion and containerization forced shipping to unload goods further east, and the last warehouses closed in 1972.
+During the 20th century, the area went into decline as congestion and containerization forced shipping to unload goods further east, and the last warehouses closed in 1972.

 Many artists lived in the area in the 1970s (presumably owing to the low cost of living there); these reportedly included David Hockney and Derek Jarman.

 Shad Thames was regenerated in the 1980s and 1990s, when the disused but picturesque warehouses throughout the area were converted into expensive flats, many with restaurants, bars, shops, etc. on the ground floor.

 Places of interest

-As part of the regeneration of the area, designer and restaurateur Terence Conran opened a number of now well-known riverside restaurants including Le Pont de la Tour, the Blueprint Cafe and the Butler's Wharf Chop House.
+As part of the regeneration of the area, designer and restaurateur Terence Conran opened a number of now well-known riverside restaurants, including Le Pont de la Tour, the Blueprint Cafe and the Butler's Wharf Chop House.
 The area also includes numerous cafes, bars, shops and estate agents.

 Public access to the riverside was obtained by local community activists including Maggie Blake, after whom an alley leading from Shad Thames to the riverfront, Maggie Blake's Cause, is named.

-Terence Conran was also involved in founding the Design Museum near the east end of Shad Thames, which housed exhibitions of graphic and product design; however, the museum relocated to Kensington in 2016, to a larger building formerly occupied by the Commonwealth Institute.
-The former Design Museum was largely empty as of April 2017, and was expected to be converted into luxury apartments.
+Terence Conran was also involved in founding the Design Museum near the east end of Shad Thames, which housed exhibitions of graphic and product design; however, the museum relocated to Kensington in 2016 to a larger building formerly occupied by the Commonwealth Institute.
+The former Design Museum was largely empty as of April 2017 and was expected to be converted into luxury apartments.

-The presence nearby of Tower Bridge, the Tower of London, Potters Fields Park, More London (where various cultural events take place) and The Shard mean that this once-overlooked area is now frequented by tourists.
+The presence nearby of Tower Bridge, the Tower of London, Potters Fields Park, More London (where various cultural events take place) and The Shard means that this once-overlooked area is now frequented by tourists.